BitKeeper Nested Programmers Manual

 When initializing a

-structure, include any new 'pending' components that have not yet been added to the product’s ChangeSet file.
-Also for existing components that have pending csets not included in the product, setc->pending
+nestedstructure, include any new 'pending' components that have not yet been added to the product’s ChangeSet file.
+Also for existing components that have pending csets not included in the product, setc->pending.
+Mutually exclusive with eitherrevorrevssince we are not looking at the nested collection as of any revision. - NESTED_PULL

 -